gsm-inspire/gsmaeb/README.md

 ## Development

 This theme is based on [Metropolis](https://github.com/matze/mtheme).
-If you've got more questions about implementation details, you could refer to the [manual][] of Metropolis.
+If you've got questions about implementation details, the [manual][] of Metropolis would be a good starting point.

 ### Development Workflow